carolzhou/multiPhATE/README.md

 If you prefer to run multiPhATE in a Conda environment, here are some tips for how to set it up.

 1) First, download and install miniconda3 for Python 3.7 (https://conda.io/en/latest/miniconda.html).
+For more information about Conda, see https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html.

 2) Check that conda is working:  $ conda --version